0

 Podcast Insights

 I recently found myself engrossed in Episode 18 of the Run to the Hills podcast.
-It featured a fantastic Q&A segment where listeners asked questions about training and coaching, answered expertly by Dave Toth from Love to Run Coaching, and the co-host, Edwina Sutton.
+It featured a fantastic Q&A segment where listeners asked questions about training and coaching, answered expertly by Dave Troman from Love to Run Coaching, and the co-host, Edwina Sutton.

 The Role of Technology in Training